Priesemann-Group/mobility_inference/readme.md

+# About

+This project is the result of the collaboration between the groups of Kai Nagel, TU Berlin, and Viola Priesemann, MPI for Dynamics and Self-Organisation, as part of the BMBF-funded infoXpand consortium.
+Main contributors: Emil Iftekhar, Sydyney Paltra, Jonas Dehning

 # File structure
 This is the source code to analyse the various contributions that lead to changes in out-of-home duration in the year of 2020 compared to baseline years.
 The core method is Bayesian Inference using pymc.